AdaCore/gnatstudio/docs/programmers_guide/hello_world.rst

   end Hello_World;

-Before going over the details of the implementation of `Register_Module`, we have to make sure that the rest of GNATStudio knows about this module, and that we know how to compile it
+Before going over the details of the implementation of `Register_Module`, we have to make sure that the rest of GNAT Studio knows about this module, and that we know how to compile it

 Publicizing your module
 =======================

-Until GNATStudio provides dynamic modules, you have to modify the main subprogram of GNATStudio to make it aware of your module.
+Until GNAT Studio provides dynamic modules, you have to modify the main subprogram of GNAT Studio to make it aware of your module.

-This is done by modifying the file :file:`gps.adb`, and adding two statements in there: a `with` statement that imports :file:`hello_world`.ads, and a call to `Hello_World.Register_Module`.
+This is done by modifying the file :file:`gps-main.adb`, and adding two statements in there: a `with` statement that imports :file:`hello_world`.ads, and a call to `Hello_World.Register_Module`.
 See for instance how this is done for the keymanager module.

 Compiling your module
 =====================

-However, after the addition of the two statements in :file:`gps.adb`, the file :file:`hello_world.ads` will not be found automatically by GNATStudio.
+However, after the addition of the two statements in :file:`gps-main.adb`, the file :file:`hello_world.ads` will not be found automatically by GNAT Studio.
-Therefore, you need to create a project file for your new module (we'll call it :file:`hello_world.gpr`), and add a dependency to it in the root project file of GNATStudio (:file:`gnatstudio/gps.gpr`), as is currently done for all other modules.
+Therefore, you need to create a project file for your new module (we'll call it :file:`hello_world.gpr`), and add a dependency to it in the root project file of GNAT Studio (:file:`gps/gps.gpr`), as is currently done for all other modules.

 The project file :file:`hello_world.gpr` is best created by copying the project file from any other module, for instance the aliases module